AitzAmm/.github/profile/README.md

 SR.4 of the basic standard rules in B-Consortium will not be taken in the basic standard rules of AitzAmm.

 ### Relations to other Branches of B Consortium
 AitzAmm will not use any tool developed by NeuroStol Publishing, AitSad, B Consortium Central, Terminal Patriotism or any exclusive branch given member to the consortium.
-However, external tools and tools from any future non exclusive joining branch shall be utilized
+However, external tools and tools from any future non exclusive joining branch shall be utilized and external libraries shall be used except of those from AitSad.